Digital Security Explained

 Brute force attacks exploit weak authentication, not complex system flaws.

-Strong passwords, rate limiting, and multi-factor authentication dramatically reduce risk.
+Strong passwords, rate limiting, monitoring, and multi‑factor authentication dramatically reduce the likelihood that guessing attempts lead to account compromise.

 Recommended next reading